What you may not appreciate is they are dangerous and can cause harm to both dogs and to people.

 All these circumstances can lead to danger and/or injury – for both you AND your pup.

-If you want to teach your dog how to comfortably walk on a regular "loose" leash try out these training tips.
-Transitioning them from a retractable leash (if you've already been using one) isn't difficult.
+If you want to teach your dog how to comfortably walk on a regular "loose" leash try out these training tips, and check out this article for tips and advice on choosing the best leash for your dog.
+Transitioning your dog to a better and safer leash from a retractable leash (if you've already been using one) isn't difficult.